 Sharon is no longer nearly as active on Facebook now that her Facebook "friendships" have come upon troubled waters.

-"I used to LOVE Facebook," she says.
+"I used to love Facebook," she says.
 "It made me feel so connected, so incommunicado with people.
-And now I've done a total 360.
-Nick's comment basically threw a complete monkey wrench in the works for me."
+And now I've done a total three-sixty.
+Buddy's comment basically threw a complete monkey wrench in the works for me."